chintunglin/nextrngbook/README.md

-# NextRNGBook: A Python Random Number Generation Package
+# NextRNGBook: A Python Random Number Generation Package for RNG Book

+## Introduction

-The **NextRNGBook** package incorporates a variety of high-quality random number generators (RNGs) from
+The goal of **NextRNGBook** package is to incorporate a variety of high-quality random number generators (RNGs) from
 *Random Number Generators for Computer Simulation and Cyber Security* [[1]](#references).
-Designed for seamless compatibility with **NumPy**, this Python package integrates easily into existing workflows, offering a selection of state-of-the-art random number generation techniques suitable for scientific computing, large-scale simulations, and cryptographic tasks.
+Designed for seamless compatibility with **NumPy**, this Python package can integrate easily into existing workflows, offering a wide range of selections from state-of-the-art random number generation techniques suitable for scientific computing, large-scale simulations, and cryptographic applications.

+The goal of designing high-quality random number generators is to produce variates that behave like truly random numbers.
+This means the generated variates can cover the space evenly over high dimensions, and do not repeat for a very long time.
+They can be generated efficiently across different systems, and they can pass a wide range of statistical tests that detect hidden patterns.
+A good RNG should perform reliably for large-scale simulations with a strong support for parallel computing, and an easy integration across various computing platforms.
+For security applications,  generated variates need to be unpredictable, so that future values cannot be inferred from past outputs.

+There are several  high-quality RNGs to be implemented in this NextRNGBook Package which should provide a solid foundation for better statistical simulation and/or secure applications.
+Combining strong theoretical supports and great practical performance, NextRNGBook can help users to explore, evaluate, and apply high-quality RNGs in a modern Python environment.

 ## Documentation